DivanVanZyl/Gensim/README.md

             };
 ```

 One of the implications of this, is that if I count all of my parents, the number will always be 2.
 And if I count all of my grandparents, the number will always be 4.
 And their parents, will be 8, and so on.
-This is the same as (drumroll) ${2^n}$ !
+This is the same as ${2^n}$ !

 But not all animals have two genders and two parents.
 As for my other example, bees.
 They have 3 genders, whom have different parental requirements.
 Here is an example from my Queen implementation of IGender: